Video Soundtrack Generation by Aligning Emotions and Temporal Boundaries: Results and conclusion

 \section{Results and conclusion}

 Table \ref{tab:objective} presents objective evaluation results for EMSYNC, Video2Music~\cite{kang}, and CMT~\cite{di}, on the EmoMV-C and Ads datasets.
+AV$_f$ and AV$_s$ denote audio-video alignment in frame and second-levels, respectively, where higher is better.
+KL denotes the KL-divergence, where lower is better.
+RT denotes average runtime in minutes to generate music for a 1-minute video, {including model initialization, video analysis, and music generation,} where lower is better.
 EMSYNC outperforms both baselines across a majority of the metrics.
 On EmoMV-C, it achieves the best frame-level alignment and the lowest KL divergence, indicating superior synchronization to video and similarity to ground-truth music.
 While Video2Music performs best on second-level alignment, EMSYNC remains competitive.
 On the Ads dataset, EMSYNC obtains the best scores across both alignment metrics, further demonstrating its robustness across different video domains.
 We don't calculate KL divergence because the Ads dataset doesn't include ground truth music.
+EMSYNC also achieves the fastest runtime among the evaluated methods. {For the EmoMV-C and Ads datasets, EMSYNC achieves chord-scene cut alignment scores of 0.297 and 0.317 at the 33.3~ms resolution, and 0.899 and 0.909 within a one-second window, respectively, demonstrating its capabilities in aligning temporal boundaries through its temporal conditioning mechanism.}

 Table \ref{tab:subjective} demonstrates the subjective results in terms of average user rankings with 95\% confidence margins.
 A lower average score represents a better ranking, with 1 being the best and 3 the worst possible.
-EMSYNC achieves the best rankings across all metrics and datasets.
+EMSYNC achieves the best average ranking across all metrics and datasets.
 The difference is more pronounced in video-music correspondence metrics such as emotion match and timing match, highlighting our model’s stronger alignment to video.
-For overall match, our method outperforms the others with non-overlapping 95\% confidence intervals, reflecting a decisive user preference for EMSYNC in video-based music generation.
+For the overall match, our method outperforms the others with non-overlapping 95\% confidence intervals, reflecting a decisive user preference for EMSYNC in video-based music generation.

+Figure~\ref{fig:bar} further shows the distribution of rankings assigned by participants in the subjective evaluation.
+EMSYNC achieves the highest frequency of the top rank (Rank 1) across all metrics and datasets.